We have noticed some challenges with booking and cancelling of classes.

 BOOKING ON BEHALF OF SOMEONE ELSE

 This function is not available.
 Everyone should book for classes on their own.

 If a class is fully booked, you can still sign up and put yourself on the wait list.

-As people with booked spots begin to fly plane and cancel out, wait list people are moved into class.
+As people with booked spots begin to cancel out, wait list people are automatically moved into class.

 Spaces generally do become available.
 As soon as you get a spot, an automated email will be send to you, and your reservation is subjected to our standard booking terms and conditions.